-This research study was designed if anti-allergic determine the oral drug, Loratadine, had any effect on the lateral phoria of young hyperopes.
+This research study was designed to determine if the oral anti-allergic drug, Loratadine, had any effect on the lateral phoria of young hyperopes.
 It employed an experimental design and the subjects acted as their own control.
-Fifty (50) hyperopic and healthy students of Abia state University, Uturu, within the ages of 18 and 30 (meanage 22.86 ± 3.26 years) were selected from the volunteers for the study.
+Fifty (50) hyperopic and healthy students of Abia state University, Uturu, within the ages of 18 and 30 (mean age $22.86 \pm 3.26$ years) were selected from the volunteers for the study.
 Ethical clearance to carry out the study was given by the Abia State University ethical committee.
 The subjects were briefed about the study and their consent obtained.
 Loratadine drug was locally purchased from a pharmaceutical shop.